Creating USD files for Apple devices

 Validate your USD assets

 USD files that aren’t well-formed may not work correctly.
-Validate that your assets conform to the USD specification before including them in your app by using OpenUSD’s usdchecker command-line tool with the --arkit flag.
-The usdchecker command-line tool is available with macOS starting with macOS 15.
+Validate that your assets conform to the USD specification before including them in your app by using OpenUSD’s usdchecker command-line tool.

 Use the latest USD schemas